 - Czech Republic: Charles University in Prague and company VUPS.

-The project is coordinated by an intermediary organisation from Slovenia, IRI UL (Institute for Innovation and Development of the University of Ljubljana).
+The project was coordinated by an intermediary organisation from Slovenia, IRI UL (Institute for Innovation and Development of the University of Ljubljana).

 Institute for Innovation and Development of University of Ljubljana (IRI UL) is the intermediary organisation between University of Ljubljana and industry and leading research institute in the Ljubljana region of Slovenia.
 It was established in 2007 and is a non-profit research and development institution whose mission is to foster a long rung and reciprocal cooperation between Slovenian businesses and University of Ljubljana to encourage the transfer and sharing of knowledge, enhance research and development activities, to help create long-term partnerships and opportunities and to drive innovation and entrepreneurship.
 Among other tasks within the PEOPLE project, and as the coordinator of the project and leader of Work Package 1: Project Management, IRI UL is responsible for the overall project management, including operational, administrative, financial management, and risk management.

 Univerzita Karlova v Praze (Charles University in Prague, CUNI) is an accredited public university that ranks as the best educational and scientific institution in the Czech Republic.
 At present it has 17 faculties, four institutes and five other centres of teaching.
 The Charles University Environment Center, which carries out work in the PEOPLE project, is a higher education institute focusing its research on the relations between human society and environment.
 It is a leading institution in environmental research, especially its socio-economic aspects, in the Czech Republic.
 Among other tasks within the PEOPLE project, CUNI leads the Quality Assurance Work Package (WP6) with the main aim of developing and delivering internal and external quality monitoring measures that will guarantee the overall quality of the project processes and results.